Iceyourview/CTF-writeup/pwnable.kr/passcode/README.md

 	```c
 	int scanf(const char *format, Object *arg(s))
 	```
-When **scanf** is executed, the value of the variable will be written as address.
+When **scanf** is executed, the variable will be treated as the address to write to this location.
+That will be cause **segmentation fault**.

 # Analysis
 Using **gdb**